Here’s my hub for finding things that interest you. Each page will list all relevant posts for that topic.

 Hopefully, this will spark thoughts for you to share in return.

-Is it time to join the millions who have Facebook pages, who know how to tweet and have figured out how to connect with others online?
+Is it time to join the millions who have Facebook pages, who know how to tweet and have figured out how to blog?
 Perhaps like me, you’ve discovered that like it or not, social media is part of your chosen career.
 Or family members and friends have relocated and you’d like to stay connected.
 Maybe you’re passionate about something that no one close to you understands (novel writing counts–trust me on this).
 And now you want to connect to others who share your enthusiasm.

 Whatever your reasons, I have some tips and start-up links for you here.